LisaPMunich/Slack_Event_App/README.md

 ### What challenges did I face, what did I learn?

-Since the elements of the app were predetermined, the challenge was to navigate within the set parameters.
+Since the elements of the app were predetermined, the challenge was to navigate within the set parameters defined by slack.
 For example when customizing the dialog form asking the user to fill in certain information, only certain form elements were supported by slack (text, textarea, select).
 So in order to customize the app within the given parameters, it was necessary to consult the "Developer guides and docs" section and only use the elements described there.

 Also, the boilerplate did not include any logging.
 But I was only able to figure out the correct channel IDs for the "WELCOME_CHANNEL" and the internal event planning team's channel "POST_TO_CHANNEL" by adding logging.

 ## Steps